-Minor in Women's Studies – The minor in women's studies is an interdisciplinary course of study that incorporates a broad range of liberal arts activities – reading, writing, thinking and discussion – in order to teach a fuller understanding of the lives of women and their historical and cultural impact.
+Minor in Women’s and Gender Studies – The minor in women’s and gender studies is an interdisciplinary course of study that incorporates a broad range of liberal arts activities – reading, writing, thinking and discussion – in order to teach a fuller understanding of the lives of women and their historical and cultural impact.

 Minor in Asian Studies – The minor in Asian studies focuses on the history, culture and politics of East Asia, Southeast Asia and the Indian subcontinent.
 The minor involves courses from multiple departments in the College of Arts and Letters and the College of Social Sciences, Mathematics and Education.